 4. Embellish or Layer Each Felt Diffuser Cutout

 You can leave your shape unembellished, stitch around the edges, or even needle-felt other colors of wool felt onto the cut shape.

 If you’re using 35% wool and your diffusers are feeling a little thin, you can double them up.
 Two shapes stacked with a quick running stitch around the edge can create a more substantial diffuser.

 5. Add Hanger to Cutout Felt Diffuser

 Punch a hole near the top (or cut a tiny slit using the tip of very sharp scissors) and thread a length of string, twine, or jute.
 If you are making a huge batch of these, do yourself a favor and get a hammer-style hole cutter to make fast work of the batch.

 I usually cut my twine for making hangers at 7″ long.
 If you’ll be hanging in your car, remember you might need to get it around the rearview mirror so you might want to wait to tie off the top until you are hanging it in your vehicle.

 At the last stage, I add essential oils.
 2-3 drops create a strong enough scent for a small space like a small office or car.
 For these autumn leaves shaped diffusers I ended up ordering some cinnamon-scented oil after taking these photos- I just couldn’t stand the thought of peppermint-scented fall leaves!

 A NOTE ON DISCOLORATION: Definitely spot test, but my experience is that most pure oils on most felts won’t leave a stain once the oil has diffused through the fabric (about an hour).
-If the your oil appears to discolor the felt in places it’s sprinkled, try a different oil, darker color felt, or apply the oil using a spray bottle and a dispersing agent.
+If your oil appears to discolor the felt in places it’s sprinkled, try a different oil, a darker color of felt, or apply the oil using a spray bottle and a dispersing agent.